hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tool_settings/dyntopo.rst

    :Panel:     :menuselection:`Sidebar --> Tool --> Dyntopo`
    :Shortcut:  :kbd:`Ctrl-D`

-Dynamic topology (aka dyntopo) is a dynamic tessellation sculpting method, adds and removes details on-the-fly, whereas regular sculpting only affects the shape of a mesh.
-This makes it possible to sculpt complex shapes out of a simple mesh, rather than just adding details onto a modeled base mesh.

-Dyntopo can be toggled with the checkbox in the header or with :kbd:`Ctrl-D`.
+Dynamic Topology (aka Dyntopo) can be toggled with the checkbox in the header or with :kbd:`Ctrl-D`.
 With dynamic topology active, most brushes will subdivide the mesh during the stroke.

+For a general explanation of dynamic topology, visit the :doc:`Introduction </sculpt_paint/sculpting/introduction/adaptive>`.

 .. _bpy.types.Sculpt.detail_size:
 .. _bpy.types.Sculpt.constant_detail_resolution: